Golf: Men's major championships

 The major championships are the four most prestigious men's tournaments of the year.
-In chronological order they are: The Masters, the U.S. Open, The Open Championship (referred to in North America as the British Open) and the PGA Championship.
+In chronological order they are: The Masters, the PGA Championship, the U.S. Open, and The Open Championship (referred to in North America as the British Open).

 The fields for these events include the top several dozen golfers from all over the world.
 The Masters has been played at Augusta National Golf Club in Augusta, Georgia, since its inception in 1934.
 It is the only major championship that is played at the same course each year.
 The U.S. Open and PGA Championship are played at courses around the United States, while the Open Championship is played at courses around the United Kingdom.

 Prior to the advent of the PGA Championship and The Masters, the four Majors were the U.S. Open, the U.S. Amateur, the Open Championship, and the British Amateur.